Feedback is much more than just an opinion about what you like and don’t like.

 We always present a range of design options that align with your brand themes and support your organizational objectives.
 We explain the differences and advantages of each approach, and there may be elements of different designs that you prefer.

-Not only that, but we will also always try to show a continuum of possibilities: that might mean staying close to something more familiar to you at one end of the spectrum, while pushing you out of your comfort zone and toward something new and different at the other.
+We always try to show a continuum of possibilities: that might mean staying close to something more familiar to you at one end of the spectrum, while pushing you out of your comfort zone and toward something new and different at the other.
 This can help you identify where you feel most comfortable within that range.

 Don’t forget that the design represents the whole organization, so making design decisions that will have the most positive impact should still be considered over, or at least balanced with, personal preference.